metisvela/sailtrack-radio/README.md

 # SailTrack Radio

-SailTrack Radio is a component of the SailTrack system, it manages gps data and sends message from the SailTrack system to SailTrack Ground.
+SailTrack Radio is a component of the SailTrack system, it manages GPS data and sends message from the SailTrack system to SailTrack Ground.
 To learn more about the SailTrack project, please visit the [documentation repository](https://github.com/metis-vela-unipd/sailtrack-docs),

 The SailTrack Radio module is based on a battery powered LilyGo TTGO T-Beam connected to an external GPS antenna and an external LoRa antenna.
 For a more detailed hardware description of the module, please refer to the [Bill Of Materials](https://github.com/metis-vela-unipd/sailtrack-radio/blob/main/hardware/BOM.csv).